vineethreddy-1459/Conference-Room-Booking-Management-System/README.md

 - Interactive Menu
 - The program runs in a loop, offering options to add rooms, book rooms, view bookings, or exit.
 - Input validation ensures users are guided with appropriate messages for invalid choices.
+Features

+Add Room: Register a new conference room with unique ID, name, and seating capacity.
+Book Room: Reserve a room for a given date and time, with organizer details.
+Conflict Detection: Prevents double-booking of the same room at overlapping times.
+View Bookings: Displays all confirmed bookings.
+Exit: Ends the program.

 ## Summary